srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 * **Endpoint** - vibrationLogEndpoint
 * **Enabled** - true

-It may seem odd to be routing data to storage, then again sending it to storage through Azure Stream Analytics.
+> **Note**: It may seem odd to be routing data to storage, then again sending it to storage through Azure Stream Analytics.
 In a production scenario, you wouldn't have both paths long-term.
 Instead, the second path that we're creating here would not exist.
 We're using it here simply as a way to demonstrate Azure Stream Analytics in an easy-to-validate way in a lab environment.

 #### Task 1: Create the Stream Analytics Job